 A ruler.
 Any length or type will do.
 All MBK kites use straight lines to make things easier and quicker.
 What if the ruler is too short for

 tools like saws and files just lying around the house, but these are

 A calculator.
-Yes, a calculator of some sort, like on your mobile phone (cell) or the Windows one or whatever.
+Yes, find a calculator of some sort, like on your cell phone (mobile) or the Windows one or whatever.
 But there's no

 If you want something slightly cheaper, you

-might use Nylon line instead.
+might use nylon line instead.

 Another option, if you can get it cheap enough, would be the heaviest grades of polyester thread.

 This is used to reinforce the edge of the sail, since it doesn't stretch and doesn't add much weight.

 kite easy to see in the air!
-Use the lightest single-ply bags you can find for these Light-Wind kites.
+Use the lightest single-ply bags you can find for these light-wind kites.
 Color-wise, you must be able to see a black marker pen line through

 Wood dowels.
-The one pictured is 5mm (3/16") in diameter, which
+The one pictured is 5 mm (3/16 in.) in diameter, which

-needs to be cut to length for the Dowel kites.
+needs to be cut to length for the dowel kites.
 MBK Dowel designs use

 just a few dollars worth of dowel for each kite.
 After making and